-season as the Bruins head coach. most years, you only average one guy with experience coming back.
+player back.
+This league is always guy with experience coming back.
 This year, some teams have three or four guys coming back."
 Bearden played in a preseason tournament Saturday but results were not available at press time but Zorio said that his team saw some stiff competition.
 Despite the high volume of returners, the Bruins have a crop of newcomers looking to make an impact on one of Knoxville most successful middle school basketball programs.
-Newcomers include: Charles Lowry (eighth grade, center); Noah Johnson (eighth grade, guard/ forward); Walker Strange (eighth grade, forward/center); Tommy Winton (eighth grade, forward/ center); Ahmad Gatlin (seventh grade, center); LeShaud Holloway (seventh grade, guard/forward); Drew Brillhart (sixth grade, guard/ forward) and Eli Vickers (sixth grade, forward).
-The Bruins open the KCMSBC portion of their schedule at Whittle Springs on Monday, Nov.
-13. Tip-off is set for approximately November 6, 2017 Roadrunners roll 33-0 after Ligon 'gets 'em going' Continued from page 1 pass for a first down at the Blue Devils' 12-yard line.
+Newcomers include: Charles Lowry (eighth grade, center); Noah Johnson (eighth grade, guard/ forward); Walker Strange (eighth grade, forward/center); Tommy Winton (eighth grade, forward/ center); Ahmad Gatlin (seventh grade, center); LeShaud Holloway (seventh grade, guard/forward); Drew Brillhart (sixth grade, guard/ forward) and Eli Vickers (sixth grade, The Bruins open the KCMSBC portion of their schedule at Whittle Springs on Monday, Nov.
+13. Tip-off is set for approximately Roadrunners roll 33-0 after Ligon 'gets' em going' Continued from page 1 pass for a first down at the Blue Devils' 12-yard line.